ONTARIO'S SNAPPING TURTLES

-Snapping turtles, the largest freshwater turtles native to Ontario, are captivating with their prehistoric appearance.
+Snapping turtles, the largest freshwater turtles native to Ontario, are not just captivating with their prehistoric appearance, but also play a crucial role in the ecosystem.
 However, people often judge them incorrectly due to their size and seemingly defensive behavior.
 Unfortunately, this has led to many misunderstandings and mistreatment of these remarkable creatures.

 Over time, snapping turtles have suffered from misconceptions because people haven't taken the time to learn the truth about them.
 Their name, "snapping turtle," doesn't help, reinforcing a one-dimensional view of these animals.
 While it's true that snapping turtles can snap, scratch, and even inflict a minor wound with their sharp beak, they are generally gentle creatures when left alone, especially in their aquatic habitats.